How to Make Minced Garlic for the Freezer

-This post has my freezing tips for garlic to show you How to Make Minced Garlic for the Freezer and Stop Paying High Prices for Minced Garlic in a Jar.
+This post has tips to show you How to Make Minced Garlic for the Freezer and then you can stop paying high prices for minced garlic in a jar!
 Don’t you agree that minced garlic in a jar is so handy, but those little jars of garlic can be pricey if you use a lot of garlic!
-See Cooking Tips for more posts like this one.

 I know some of you are total garlic purists who’d never use anything but freshly peeled and minced garlic, and those people won’t need this tip.
 I do use fresh garlic for any dish where I want that sharp garlic flavor, and love my little garlic chopper when I need to chop a lot quickly.

 But for lots of recipes, especially when the garlic is going to be simmered in a sauce, soup, or stew, I like the convenience of pre-peeled garlic cloves, or (gasp) even minced garlic in a jar.
 What I don’t like is paying too much money for little jars of minced garlic that only last a week or two, so I started making my own pre-minced garlic for the freezer.
-This post will show you how I do it.
+This post will show you How to Make Minced Garlic for the Freezer.

 Steps for Making and Freezing Minced Garlic:

-- I chopped up about half the bag of garlic cloves, which just filled this mini-muffin tin, and I froze the garlic in this muffin tin overnight.
+- I chopped up about half the bag of garlic cloves, which just filled this mini-muffin tin (affiliate link) and I froze the garlic in this muffin tin overnight.
 Each little ball of garlic is 2-3 tablespoons of minced garlic.

 - You can also also use an ice-cube tray to freeze the garlic, although a plastic ice cube tray will absorb the garlic smell.